Nerve Block – Patient Information | NYSORA

 Nerve blocks are typically administered before surgery, often in the preoperative area.
 An anesthesiologist carefully identifies the nerve or group of nerves related to the surgical site and injects the anesthetic to numb the area completely before the procedure begins.
 Nerve blocks are commonly used for surgeries involving the limbs, such as hand or knee surgeries, as well as for dental and facial procedures.
 They are also an effective option for managing post-surgical pain, providing extended pain relief for several days after the procedure.

-How long does a nerve block last?
+How long does a nerve block stay in your system?

 The duration of a nerve block can vary depending on the type and amount of anesthetic used.
 In general, nerve blocks can provide pain relief for several hours and, in some cases, up to a few days after surgery.
 This makes them especially useful not only during the procedure but also for managing post-operative pain.
 If longer pain relief is needed, a continuous infusion through a catheter may be used.